 My ComEd bill is very high!
 What can I do to reduce my energy usage?

 The ComEd® Energy Efficiency Program offers a variety of ways to save energy including rebates, discounts, recycling and assessments.
 A home energy assessment is a good start.
-Once you schedule an appointment, an energy advisor will visit your home, offer personalized tips on ways to save, and install free energy-saving products like programmable thermostats, specialty LEDs and advanced power strips.
-You can receive discounts and free installation on products such as standard LEDs and smart thermostats.
+Once you schedule an appointment, an energy advisor will visit your home, offer personalized tips on ways to save, and install free energy-saving products like programmable thermostats, LEDs and advanced power strips.
+You can receive discounts and free installation on products such as smart thermostats.

 To learn more visit: ComEd.com/Assessment.
 If you are interested in having an assessment performed, call 1-855-433-2700 to schedule an appointment.